drillan/pyconjp2016/README.md

 3. Classify the result into bin

-4. Count the number of each bin
+4. Count the number of each bins then visualize

-5. Visualize

 ---
 ## Case1-2: Implement Monte-Carlo Simulation in VBA

 * Very long code(especially histogram)

-* Need to change all corresponding cell addresses for changing sheet layout( can handle by “name manager” partially)
+* When changing the layout of an Excel sheet, you have to change all the addresses of related cells(can handle by "name manager" partially)

 * Very slow